 - Issuing Post Name (upper left corner of visa):

 - Travel dates (MM-DD-YYYY):

 - Clear justification for receipt of a NIE:

 (*The visa number, also known as the visa foil number, is located on the lower right of the visa.)

-NIE approval for travel to USA, if granted, is valid for 30 days from the receipt of a NIE.
-You must complete travel within 30 days from the date of your NIE approval which allows single entry into the United States.
+NIE approvals for travel to USA, if granted, are valid for 12 months from the date of approval and for multiple entries as long as you use the NIE permit for the purpose under which it is granted to you.
 If a NIE waiver is granted to you, you will receive an email confirmation as below.
 Please note, all NIE requests are considered on a case-by-case basis.
 Email applications for NIE travel approval in languages other than English will take a little longer than usual to get response.

 “Dear Applicant, you have been approved for a national interest exception to Presidential Proclamation 10199 restricting entry to the United States of individuals who have been physically present in India during the pandemic.
-This exception is approved for immediate travel to the United States and is valid for single entry within 30 days from the date of approval.”
+This exception is approved for travel to the United States and is valid for multiple entries within 12 months from the date of approval.”